 NIGMS supports basic research that increases understanding of biological processes and lays the foundation for advances in disease diagnosis, treatment and prevention.
 Most applications to NIGMS are not in response to a specific solicitation, but the Institute does fund research in several special areas, a selection of which appear below.
 For more information, see the complete list of all NIGMS research

 Mathematical BiologyAn interagency program designed to bring mathematics into the core of biological research and to broaden the use of innovative mathematics in understanding life processes.

-Models of Infectious Disease Agent StudyA collaboration of research and informatics groups to develop computational models that improve the detection, control and prevention of emerging infectious diseases, including those relevant to biodefense.
+Models of Infectious Disease Agent Study (MIDAS) A collaboration of scientists who conduct research on computational modeling to improve the detection, control, and prevention of emerging infectious diseases.
+The

 Stem Cell Initiatives Initiatives to encourage and facilitate basic research on pluripotent stem cells, such as human embryonic stem cells and induced pluripotent stem cells, including their use as model systems.

-Systems BiologyCenters focused on systems-level studies of biomedical phenomena.
+Systems Biology Centers focused on systems-level studies of biomedical phenomena.

-Large-Scale Collaborative Project Awards (Glue Grant) ProgramConsortia that brought together large, interdisciplinary teams of researchers to solve complex problems in biomedical science.
+Large-Scale Collaborative Project Awards (Glue Grant) Program Consortia that brought together large, interdisciplinary teams of researchers to solve complex problems in biomedical science.

 Protein Structure Initiative An effort to apply high-throughput structure determination methods to study a broad range of important biological and biomedical problems.